Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Benchmark and implementation details

-All four methods compared in \ref{fig:benchmarks} were implemented in C++, compiled in \textsf{clang} 11.0.3, and tested on a 2019 Intel Core i7-8569U CPU.
-For computing the fast Fourier transform we used the library \textsf{FFTW} 3.3.8 in single-threaded mode \citep{FrigoJohnson2005}.
+All four methods compared in Figure~\ref{fig:benchmarks} were implemented in C++, compiled in \textsf{clang} 11.0.3, and tested on a 2019 Intel Core i7-8569U CPU.
+For computing the fast Fourier transform we used the library \texttt{FFTW} 3.3.8 in single-threaded mode \citep{FrigoJohnson2005}.

-Compared to the implementation of \cite{MoscovichNadler2017}, this implementation contains an optimization for the two-sided Poisson-propagation algorithms {\bf KS (2001)} and {\bf MN (2017)} that specifically handles consecutive lower bounds that satisfy $b_{i+1}=b_i$ as a special case (see Eq. \eqref{eq:two_sided}).
-This makes the two methods more efficient for one-sided boundary computations, since in this case there are only non-trivial upper bounds $B_i$ while the lower bounds $b_i$ are all implicitly set to zero.
-This, in addition to several other technical code optimizations and the improvement in processor speed resulted in an 8-fold decrease to the running time of {\bf MN\,(2017)} in the one-sided boundary case, compared to a similar benchmark in \citep{MoscovichNadler2017}.
+In the calculation of $Q(i+1,:)$ according to Eq. \eqref{eq:Q_next}, we represent the zero elements implicitly, thus reducing the size of the FFT convolutions from $n+1$ to $n+1-i$.
+This optimization already existed in our previous code for computing two-sided non-crossing probabilities \citep{MoscovichNadler2017}.
+We added additional optimizations to the two-sided Poisson-propagation algorithms {\bf KS~(2001)} and {\bf MN~(2017)} that specifically handles consecutive lower bounds that satisfy $b_{i+1}=b_i$ as a special case (see Eq. \eqref{eq:two_sided}).
+This makes the two methods more competitive for the computation of one-sided boundary crossing probabilities.
+This, in addition to several other technical code optimizations and the improvement in processor speed, resulted in an 8-fold decrease in the running time of {\bf MN\,(2017)} in the one-sided boundary case, compared to our previous benchmark~\citep{MoscovichNadler2017}.

 Our proposed algorithm has a configurable jump size parameter $k$.
-The entire range $k \in [\log n, n / \log n]$ gives asymptotically optimal results at $O(n^2)$.
-To get a ballpark estimate for the optimal value of $k$ we set $k(x) = x \sqrt{n}$ and minimized the asymptotic runtime in Eq. \eqref{eq:runtime_given_k}.
+The entire range $k \in [\log n, n / \log n]$ gives asymptotically optimal results of $O(n^2)$.
+To get a ballpark estimate for the optimal value of $k$ we set $k(x) = x \sqrt{n}$ and minimized the asymptotic runtime in Eq.~\eqref{eq:runtime_given_k}.
 The resulting minimizer is $k=\sqrt{2n}$.
 However, the setting used in the benchmarks was $k = \sqrt{n}$ as this was empirically found to be faster.